Cross Road Blues: Cream version

 "Crossroads" became a part of Cream's repertoire when Clapton began performing with Jack Bruce and Ginger Baker in July 1966.
 Their version features a prominent guitar riff with hard-driving, upbeat instrumental backing and soloing.
 Clapton previously recorded "Ramblin' on My Mind" with Mayall and "From Four Until Late" with Cream using arrangements that followed Johnson's original songs more closely.
-However, he envisioned "Crossroads" as a rock song:
+He envisioned "Crossroads" as a rock song:

 Clapton simplifies Johnson's guitar line and sets it to a straight eighth-note or rock rhythm.
 He and Bruce on bass continuously emphasize the riff throughout the song to give it a strong and regular metric drive combined with Baker's drumming.
 Johnson's irregular measures are also standardized to typical twelve-bar sections in which the I–IV–V blues progression is clearly stated.
 Clapton does not adapt Johnson's slide guitar technique or open tuning; instead he follows the electric guitar soloing approach of B.B.
 King and Albert King.
-However, he employs a Johnson guitar innovation, the duple shuffle pattern or boogie bass line, while singing (Johnson only used it for two bars in "Cross Road Blues").
+He also employs a Johnson guitar innovation, the duple shuffle pattern or boogie bass line, while singing (Johnson only used it for two bars in "Cross Road Blues").

 Clapton also simplifies and standardizes Johnson's vocal lines.
 Schumacher calls Clapton's vocal on "Crossroads" his best and most assured with Cream.
-In addition to Johnson's opening and closing lyrics, he twice adds the same section from "Traveling Riverside Blues":
+As well as using Johnson's opening and closing lyrics, he twice adds the same section from "Traveling Riverside Blues":

 During the instrumental break, Cream takes an improvisational approach characteristic of their later live performances.
-Bruce's bass lines blend rhythm and harmony and Baker adds fills and more complex techniques typical of drummers in jazz trios.
-However, the momentum is never allowed to dissipate and is constantly reinforced.
+Bruce's bass lines blend rhythm and harmony, and Baker adds fills and more complex techniques typical of drummers in jazz trios.
+The momentum is never allowed to dissipate and is constantly reinforced.
 Cash Box called it "a new winner" for Cream and added "the blazing instrumental break gives this track a luster which will bring home the sales".

+Clapton's appraisal

+Clapton's guitar solo is praised by critics and fans, but in interviews, he expressed reservations about his performance.
+In 1985, he explained:

+In 2004, he repeated his problem with finding the beat and added: